emilyjennings/text-marvel-combat-arena/README.md

 I thought of a lot of great ways this could be refactored and improved upon to be a fun app.
 I want to make it so there are sessions that can help the players' choices persist through the controller with different views for the winner sot here's a bit of suspense before the winner is shown.

 It was hard to get the logic to work at first for the winner with the special magic word exceptions.
+I ran into some syntax issues but got through them and made sure that draws were accounted for.

+The errors were the last difficulty here.
+I couldn't seem to display an error message on the view.

 ## To do (in order):
 - [x] - Set up the API call using Faraday